 Everyone who loves to indulge in the sweetness of Kolkata will barely deny that roshogullas are probably the unforgiving sin they would love to fall trap on.
 These small soft (but spongy) ball-shaped dough of semolina and chhena are given the extreme sweetness of warm and concentrated sugar syrup.
 As a result, these dripping sweet melts in your mouth and gives you a concentrated dose of tongue-smacking delicacy.

 The Cham Cham Sweet can be considered to be Kolkata’s version of the popular Ras Malai.
-It is one of the most loved sweet dishes in the city and is best-known as ‘pleasure boats’.
+It is one of the most loved of all the Bengali sweets and is best-known as ‘pleasure boats’.
 They are shaped a little more elongated than eggs and are truly delicious and would hit the right part of your heart.

 This sweet-desired item is made with milk, something that makes it all the more delicious.
 Milk is heated (boiled) until the curd comes out in a concentrated form and the remaining liquid is almost gone.
 The curd is then left alone in a hanging cheesecloth to make sure that any extra moisture is dried.
 Once done, it is kneaded until smooth and has no lumps and molded into shape.

 You will be forgiven for mistaking Pantua to be Gulab Jamun, but trust me, they are not the same.
 These light brown round sweets look hard on the outside but are very soft inside.
-However, it is not as spongy as the rasogullas and is made with cottage cheese (chhena), flour and semolina (suji).
-The dough mixture is molded into small round pieces and is then deep fried for the color.
-The fried balls are then dipped and soaked in concentrated sugar solution where it absorbs all the sweetness.
+However, it is not as spongy as the rasogullas and is made with cottage cheese, (chhena), flour, and semolina (suji).
+The dough mixture is molded into small round pieces and is then deep-fried for the color.
+The fried balls are then dipped and soaked in a concentrated sugar solution where it absorbs all the sweetness.

 When you are in Kolkata, you might also come across something called langcha, which is essentially an elongated version of the same sweet.
 These can be served both ways, hot or cold.

 Also known as Kala Jamun across the country, Kalo Jaam is one of the sweet dishes Kolkatans grow up eating.
-However, it is slightly different than the Gulab Jamun people are more familiar with like it is the drier counterpart and is made with milk solid and Chenna (cottage cheese).
+However, it is slightly different than the Gulab Jamun people are more familiar with.
+It is the drier counterpart and is made with milk solid and Chenna (cottage cheese).

 If you are in Kolkata and have two plates in front of you, one with Gulab Jamun and the other with Kalo Jaam, always choose the latter.
 Want to know why?